Maxymillion/zen/README.md

 7. Enable the **Zen** plugin.
 8. If you do find any bugs, please report them [here](https://github.com/Maxymillion/zen/issues).

+## Integrations
+The plugin contains a system which allows end users to write integrations following a provided interface.
+This allows for functions called when entering and leaving zen-mode.
+3 I've written an integration for the following plugin(s):
+- [Typewriter Scroll Obsidian Plugin](https://github.com/deathau/cm-typewriter-scroll-obsidian), the integrations enables/disables the typewriter interface when entering/leaving zen-mode.

 ## Screenshots
 ### Enable/Disable Zen
 ![Screenshot](https://s3.gifyu.com/images/Screen-Recording-2023-02-14-at-15.07.12.gif)